emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Level 0 Ranger__

 * __General Abilities:__
+  * __Melee Weapon Proficiency:__ When you attack with a strength based weapon, you may add your strength stat to your attack.
+When you attack with a dexterity based weapon, you may add your dexterity stat to your attack.
+  * __Ranged Weapon Proficiency:__ You are able to use bows, throwing weapons, and simple projectile weapons without disadvantage.
   * __Minor Medicine:__ _(Cost 1)_ Spend 20 minutes to create a salve.
 Salves keep for 24 hours.